swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

 This section lists the requirements for crypto algorithm support for being compliant with this profile.

+For signature and encryption keys the following requirements apply:
+* RSA public keys MUST be at least 2048 bits in length.
+3072 bits or more is RECOMMENDED.
+* EC public keys MUST be at least 256 bits in length.

 Services conforming to this profile MUST support the mandatory algorithms below, and SHOULD support the algorithms listed as optional.

 The sender of a secure message MUST NOT use an algorithm that is not listed as mandatory in the sections below, unless it is explicitly declared by the peer in its metadata (see \[[SAML2MetaAlgSupport](#saml2metaalg)\]).